 Baker v.
 Crisp, 446 F. Supp.
 870 (W.D.
 Okla.
-1978) The fact that a prisoner fired his court appointed attorney in favor habeas corpus petition that he was denied the effective assistance of counsel.
+1978) The fact that a prisoner fired his court appointed attorney in favor of the services of a fellow prisoner "writ Philadelphia prisons to determine whether writer" prevents him from asserting in a a press interview would constitute a clear habeas corpus petition that he was denied the effective assistance of counsel.